Skip to Content

 9. Dynamite Roll

-The dynamite sauce (made of spicy mayo, sriracha, and sesame oil) gives dynamite rolls the kick that they are known for.
-Their filling includes tempura shrimp, cucumber, avocado and some of the dynamite sauce.
+The dynamite sauce (made of spicy mayo, sriracha, and honey) gives dynamite rolls the kick that they are known for.
+Their filling includes tempura shrimp, crab, cucumber, avocado, and dynamite sauce.
 Prepared as either a maki or uramaki roll, it can be garnished with sesame seeds along with more dynamite sauce drizzled over the top of the roll.

 10. Caterpillar Roll